Q

 Lastly, please note that if funding remains in the EMAF at the end of the fiscal year, the Administrator will issue top up payments to anyone whose funding in the same fiscal year was reduced due to the financial means test.
 Top up payments will be subject to the cap and may be pro-rated if necessary.

-• How do I apply to the EMAF?
+Do I have to pay first and then apply to the EMAF?

 You may choose to pay for an item first and then submit a request for EMAF funding or you may obtain quotations for the expense(s) and submit those for consideration instead.